Louisiana Brushing Scams on the Rise

-Ever had an Amazon package show up at your house addressed to you but you never ordered it?
-It could be what's called a "Brushing Scam" and it seems to be on the rise in Acadiana.
+Ever had a package show up at your house addressed to you but you never ordered it?
+It could be what's called a "Brushing Scam" and it seems to be on the rise in Louisiana.

 Looking on social media over the past few months, more and more people are talking about Amazon packages showing up at their door they never ordered.